gradio-app/gradio/guides/getting_started.md

 Gradio includes more than 20 different components, most of which can be used as inputs or outputs. ([See docs for complete list](/docs))

-### Customizable Components 💻
+### Components Attributes 💻

 With these three arguments to `Interface`, we can quickly create user interfaces and  `launch()`  them.
 But what if you want to change how the UI components look or behave?

 Let's say we want to customize the input text field - for example, we wanted it to be larger and have a text hint.
-If we use the actual input class for  `Textbox`  instead of using the string shortcut, we have access to much more customizability.
+If we use the actual input class for  `Textbox`  instead of using the string shortcut, we have access to much more customizability through component attributes.

 {{ code["hello_world_2"] }}
 {{ demos["hello_world_2"] }}

- To see a list of all the components Gradio supports and how you can customize them, check out the [Docs](https://gradio.app/docs).
+ To see a list of all the components Gradio supports and what attributes you can use to customize them, check out the [Docs](https://gradio.app/docs).

 ### Multiple Inputs and Outputs 🔥